 - Stretch.
 Open and close your fingers throughout the day to keep your tendons nimble.
 Wrist circles can also help.

 - Call, don't text.
 Try chatting rather than texting or emailing.

 - Track your smart phone usage and think of ways you can cut back.
 Consider what's important and what isn't.
-For example, if you find yourself spending more time with your phone than your friends and it bothers you, start putting away the phone during dinner and enjoy some face-to-face conversation with an old pal.
+For example, if you find yourself spending more time with your phone than your family and it bothers you, start putting away the phone during dinner and enjoy some face-to-face conversations with your loved ones.